LearningTypeScript/projects/projects/type-operations/array-type-shenanigans/README.md

 # Array Type Shenanigans

 > A [Learning TypeScript > Type Operations](https://learning-typescript.com/type-operations) 🥗 appetizer project.
+> You'll practice using type operations to manipulate array and tuple types.

 Hi!
 This is Josh, author of _Learning TypeScript_.